 Since 14th January 2005 the general insurance industry has been under the supervision of initially the Financial Services Authority (FSA), latterly renamed the Financial Conduct Authority.
 This means that all providers of insurance (e.g. insurance companies and Lloyd’s of London) and firms that arrange insurance for their clients (insurance brokers, intermediaries, agents etc.) must now (by Law) be authorised by the FCA.
 Although travel agents that sell travel insurance (along with a holiday) and retailers selling extended warranties (for example with a washing machine) are currently exempt from FCA supervision.

-The FSA’s regulatory regime is far reaching and you should notice many changes in the content and quantity of information you receive.
+The FCA’s regulatory regime is far reaching and you should notice many changes in the content and quantity of information you receive.
 For example – a Statement of Price which details each element of premium, insurance premium tax (IPT) and all fees that make up the total cost of your insurance.
 You should also look out for your Demands and Needs Statement and Key Facts Policy Summary (optional for commercial insurances).
 Together these provide important relevant details of your insurance cover.
 However, as always only your Policy Document can confirm the full terms & conditions of your insurance policy.

 Dealing with an Authorised firm gives consumers added protection.
 For example, all Authorised firms must have in place a formal complaints procedure, this includes membership of the Financial Ombudsman Service (FOS).
 The FOS provides consumers with a free, independent service for resolving disputes with financial firms.
 In the unlikely event that our complaints procedure does not resolve an issue, you may then refer to the FOS.